UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - Make a starting-item that starts with a rulebender-slot

+- Make a few more `Rotate/Unlock` items that scale:
+(futuristic-item sprites, top right)
+- Give some LEVEL-UP items `Unlock` trigger?
+- Red metal cube: On Rotate/Unlock, give +0.4 mult to slots (shape=ON)
+- Blue metal cube: On Rotate/Unlock, give +3 bonus to slots (shape=ON)
+- Green metal cube: On Rotate/Unlock, trigger Reroll on slots and items (shape=KING-2)
+- Gold metal cube: On Rotate/Unlock, earn $5.
+GRUB-10.

 - Rename steel-slots to "anti-bonus slots".
 Make them easier to get.